-Mathematics 254, or permission of instructor.
+Mathematics 254.xx or 263.xx, or permission of instructor.

-Mathematical techniques of use in analyzing financial transactions involving interest: measurement of interest, force of interest, annuities-certain, applications to actuarial sciences, introduction to derivatives.
+Mathematical techniques of use in analyzing financial transactions involving interest: measurement of interest, force of interest, annuities-certain, applications to actuarial science.

 Undecided students looking to actuarial science as a possible course of study or profession may find this course to be a valuable indicator of their aptitude and interest.
 This course includes the material on the mathematics of compound interest and financial economics in Examination FM of the Society of Actuaries and the Casualty Actuarial Society.
 The course is required for the undergraduate major in actuarial science.